-The Enterprise Academy is the teaching and training arm of the IBME.
-Postgraduate students are taught an appreciation of the value and place of enterprise and entrepreneurship alongside academic and clinical research and development rigour and excellence.
+The Enterprise Academy is the graduate teaching and training arm of the IBME.
+Our postgraduate students are taught an appreciation of the value and place of enterprise and entrepreneurship alongside academic and clinical research and development rigour and excellence.

 Enterprise Academy students are motivated individuals with a drive to see their research make an impact.
 They are keen researchers with strong entrepreneurial aspirations.
 Our research areas are highly interdisciplinary and cover the full range of non-pharmaceutical medical devices for diagnosis, monitoring and treatment.